 CEUs Available

 Continuing Education Units are automatically available for Social Workers, LMHC’s, and LMFT’s.
-For additional information on other CEUs, please contact Taylor Prather at tprather@seasonscenter.org.
+For additional information on other CEUs, please contact Isabel at isaemisch@seasonscenter.org.

-To inquire about hosting an upcoming course, please contact Taylor Prather at tprather@seasonscenter.org.
+To inquire about hosting a MHFA course, please contact Isabel at isaemisch@seasonscenter.org.

 QPR stands for Question, Persuade, and Refer — the 3 simple steps anyone can learn to help save a life from suicide.